 Day 01: Arrive in Nepal’s capital, Kathmandu.
 Briefing for the trek.

-Day 02: In the morning we have a walking tour of Ason (an old spice market), and walk through the busy streets of Kathmandu.
+Day 02: In the morning we have a walking tour of Ason (an old spice market), and walk through the busy streets of Kathmandu or Drive To Mulkot, depending on availability of direct flight from Kathmandu.

 Day 03: We fly to Lukla (2,800m) and start our trek.